 In October 1963 started the production of the Xerox 813 desktop copier, which was a improved version of Xerox 813.
 To make a copy, you entered how many copies you wanted, and then fed the original into the machine.
 The original came out in a slot in front of the machine, and the copies came out of a slot right beneath where the original came out.
 Obviously one couldn't make copies from a book with this machine.

 The paper path inside the copier was quite simple.
-When the paper left the paper tray, a “gripper bar” with two clips opened and grabbed the paper and transported it under the drum, and through the fuser.
+When the paper left the paper tray, a “gripper bar” with three grippers on two bars run by a chain 180 degrees apart, grabbed the paper and transported it under the drum, and through the fuser.
 The fuser unit was not a heat roller, but a heater lamp, and the paper passed under this heating lamp, in order for the toner to melt into the paper.

 This YouTube clip shows the copier in action https://www.youtube.com/watch?v=45Jic_1yeW0